Verulam School

-Verulam School is a state secondary school for boys with academy status in St Albans, Hertfordshire, England, founded in 1938 as St Albans Boys' Modern School.
+Verulam School is an 11–18 boys state–funded secondary school with academy status in St Albans, Hertfordshire, England, founded in 1938 as St Albans Boys' Modern School.

 The name was changed in the 1940s to St Albans Grammar School for Boys and in 1975 to Verulam School, based on the Roman name for St Albans (Verulamium).

+Background

-The school caters for boys between the ages of 11 and 19.
-Boys can stay on into the Sixth Form, which also welcomes male and female students from other schools.
+The school caters for boys between the ages of 11 and 18.
+Boys can stay on into the Sixth Form, which provides provision for both male and female students from other schools.

 The school works in partnership with two neighbouring schools, Sandringham School and Beaumont School, to enhance post-16 educational provision.
-The partnership, named 'BeauSandVer' enables students to consort between schools for varying A Level subjects.
+The partnership, named 'BeauSandVer', enables students to travel between schools for A Level subjects.

+Overview

 School performance

 A Herts for Learning review in January 2018 rated the school 'Good' and highlighted improvements in the areas criticised by an Ofsted inspection in 2017.
 A further inspection by Ofsted in July 2018 reached the conclusion that Safeguarding is effective and noted that the school had responded to the October inspection "with great urgency".
 In September 2018 the school joined the Alban Academy Trust.
 An Ofsted inspection in October 2018 judged the school to be Good.

 In a Kirkland Rowell independent survey of Parents in February 2020, 89% of parents said they would recommend the school.

 Houses

-Prior to the school's turning comprehensive in 1975, there were four houses, named after the four streets forming a rectangle around the school site.
-These were Brampton, Hamilton, Jennings and Park.
-From 1975 onwards, with the increase in the yearly intake, two further houses were added, York and Churchill, also named after nearby roads.
+There are a total of six houses at the school ― Brampton, Churchill, Hamilton, Jennings, Park and York.
+Until 1975, Verulam School had four names, with their names originating from the streets near the school ― Brampton, Hamilton, Jennings and Park.
+By 1975, the school became a comprehensive school, and given its increase in enrolment numbers, an additional two houses were added ― York and Churchill, also named after nearby streets.

-Extra-curricular

-The school participates in the Duke of Edinburgh award scheme, taking students through all of the phases from bronze to gold, with expeditions in places such as The Chilterns and The New Forest on Bronze, the South Downs and Dorset Coast on Silver, and Scotland, New Zealand and Morocco on the expeditions for the Gold award.

-The school runs a student Jazz–Swing band, the Verulam Big Band.
-The latter have gone on a European tour.
+Early history

+The school first opened as St Albans Boys’ Modern on 26 April 1938.
+This was an unusual time in the academic year for such an event, a fact that probably helped to account for the small number of entries.
+Only 54 boys mustered in the hall for the first assembly which was attended by the Chairman of the Governors.
+Mr. E L Hadfield M.A.
+J.P.
+C.C. and by others concerned in the inauguration of the School.

+The School's foundation was due to a realisation that there was insufficient provision of secondary education in certain areas of the county Consequently over a relatively short period, four new schools were established by the Hertfordshire Education Committee, the first at East Barnet, two simultaneously at Cheshunt and St Albans and lastly at Welwyn Garden City.